• Skip to main content

 Mexicans enjoy eating nopale pads raw, shredded.
 They refer to them as Nopalitos, a local favorite that is delicious added to salads.

 The outer layer of skin is sliced or peeled off, along with the unwanted spikes (glochids).
-The remaining flesh is thinly sliced and then combined with paprika and lime juice before serving as a flavorsome salad on their own.
+The remaining flesh is thinly sliced and then combined with paprika and lime juice before serving as a flavorful salad on its own.
 As another option, toss in some cucumber, lettuce, cotija cheese, and tomato for a complete salad.

 What does cactus water taste like?